Look Inside

 (One 45-minute class per week)

 Library is an extension of the classroom literacy program as students begin to read independently.
-First Graders receive their first Shady Hill Library cards and begin to check out books for home and classroom use.
-Classes come to the library in half groups for one period per cycle.
-Group time is spent listening to and talking about stories and learning about the organization and contents of the Lower School collection.
-The remainder of the period is used for browsing, reading, and checking-out.
-Through exposure to a variety of different books students learn to use the library and develop a love of reading.
+First Graders come to the Library in half groups each week and check out books for home and classroom use.
+Group time is spent listening to and talking about books as well as how the library organizes its books for young readers.
+Sections in the library are formally introduced as we “Read Around the Library”..
+A portion of each period is used for browsing, reading, and checking-out.
+Learning about a variety of books and their location on the shelves equips students to make independent selections and nurtures a love of reading.

 First Grade students continue their exploration of and immersion in a wide variety of musical experiences including singing, dancing, listening and playing age-appropriate rhythm instruments, among many others.
 Students continue to be exposed to the tremendous cultural diversity in music, learning more songs in different languages and listening to selections from different cultures.
-As the year progresses students become familiar and comfortable with new musical concepts and terms such as rising/falling, call/response, quarter, eighth, beat/rest, etc. For several weeks in the spring, students participate in acting out The Firebird by Igor Stravinsky with costumes, props and musical accompaniment.
-As in the other grades, repertoire is prepared for once-per-cycle lower school assemblies as well as holidays and special events including Thanksgiving, Winter Holiday, Black History, May Day and Closing Day.
+As the year progresses students become familiar and comfortable with new musical concepts and terms such as rising/falling, call/response, quarter, eighth, beat/rest, etc. As in the other grades, repertoire is prepared for lower school assemblies as well as holidays and special events including the Gratitude Assembly, Winter Holiday, Black History, May Day and Closing Day.

 Children participate in different art projects in their classrooms using a wide variety of materials.
 Students work with tempera paints, watercolors, collage materials, recycled materials and many other art supplies.
 Art areas are set up in classrooms to allow students access to materials for exploration and experimentation.
 The first grade curriculum, along with students’ individual passions, become the subject matter for their work.
 Through hands-on art experiences, classroom teachers help children develop a passion and respect for art.